 The Hamilton Gardens is one of the best attractions in North Georgia! came as a gift from Fred and Hazel Hamilton, who loved azaleas and rhododendrons.
-In the 1950s, Fred Hamilton, a Sears company executive, bought a home in the Atlanta area and discovered tons of wonderful native plants on the grounds.
+In the 1950s, Fred Hamilton bought a home in the Atlanta area and discovered tons of wonderful native plants on the grounds.
 He created a lush plot and incorporated many other varieties of flowers, especially rhododendrons, from all over the world.
 For years, the Hamiltons maintained two thriving gardens, one in Atlanta and the other in Towns County.
 They shared the beauty of their creation with visitors and invited guests to tour the grounds.

-As the gardens continued to grow, Mr. Hamilton realized he could no longer take care of his extensive collection and began looking for a place to relocate his flowers.
+As the property continued to grow, the upkeep became challenging.
+Mr. Hamilton realized he could no longer take care of his extensive collection and began looking for a place to relocate his flowers.
 In 1982, he donated his rhododendrons to the Georgia Mountain Fairgrounds, and they were transported to their current location to be cared for and appreciated by thousands of visitors each year.
 Today, many of the plants at the Hamilton Gardens are direct results of Mr. Hamilton’s hard work.